Talcum Powder Lawsuits

 - August 2017: A jury granted $417 million to Eva Echeverria, who had ovarian cancer and died shortly after the trial.

-- May 2017: A St. Louis jury awarded $110 million to Lois Slemp for ovarian cancer attributed to decades of using Johnson’s Baby Powder.
+- May 2017: A St. Louis jury awarded $110 million to Lois Slemp for ovarian cancer attributed to decades of using Johnson & Johnson’s baby powder.

-- February 2016: A court awarded Jacqueline Fox $72 million in the first lawsuit against J&J for a case involving ovarian cancer.
+- February 2016: A court awarded Jacqueline Fox’s family $72 million in the first lawsuit against J&J for an ovarian cancer case.
+However, an appeals court later overturned the verdict because Fox’s lawyers filed the lawsuit in the wrong jurisdiction.

-Lawyers who have been representing clients in this litigation for years, such as Trent Miracle, claimed J&J’s previously proposed $8.9 billion deal was too low.
-According to Miracle, there needs to be enough money set aside for injuries that could pop up many years in the future.
+Lawyers who have represented clients in this litigation for years, such as Trent Miracle, claimed J&J’s previously proposed $8.9 billion deal was too low.
+According to Miracle, enough money must be set aside for injuries that could pop up many years later.

 “You have no idea how many cancer cases are going to pop up between now and 10 years from now, 20 years from now,” Miracle told Consumer Notice.

 The courts rejected the earlier settlement offer.
-Johnson & Johnson reports $11 billion set aside to deal with talc liability.
+Johnson & Johnson has set aside $11 billion to address talc liability.

-People are filing lawsuits to receive compensation for asbestos-related illnesses from exposure to talcum powder that contains asbestos.
-Asbestos and talc are both minerals that commonly occur together underground, which increases the risk of cross-contamination.
+People are filing lawsuits to receive compensation for illnesses caused by exposure to talcum powder containing asbestos.
+Asbestos and talc are minerals that commonly occur together underground, increasing the risk of cross-contamination.

 Talcum powder lawsuits can be for both consumer and industrial product use.